Hazard Incidents in industry

 - Renewable energy supplies

 The guidance presumes that businesses and organisations are complying with relevant regulations.
 Breaches in health and safety legislation or regulations at an industrial site may make fire and rescue service attendance more hazardous.

 Illegal activities can present significant hazards to fire and rescue service personnel.
 Such activities include:

 - Cultivating and producing illegal drugs

 - Illegal activity involving electricity (see National Operational Guidance: Utilities and fuel)

 - Illegal storage of hazardous materials, such as fireworks or fuel

 - Unregulated building alterations affecting layout, stability and fire protection

 There may be business interruption as a result of some incidents, resulting in significant impact (including financial losses) to businesses, or disruption to infrastructure and communities.

-In such an event, the incident commander may be put under pressure by businesses or the wider community.
+In such an event, the incident commander may be put under pressure by businesses, other organisations or the wider community.
 It may be necessary to assist with business resumption to minimise the impact of the incident.